 The Event Proposal Form helps determine what further conversations need to take place with the Black Box Theatre Management Team.
 Criteria for approval is decided based on the overall professional quality of the proposed event, a primary intent that coincides with both the Black Box Theatre mission and requirements, a description attesting to the proper use of the space and a proven track record of past events and responsible event execution by the sponsoring organization.

 Event proposal forms will only be accepted from groups that have been granted "Tentative Pending Event Review" status, all others will not be reviewed.

 2. Event Review

-Event reviews are only offered on Fridays from 11:00 a.m. - 1:00 p.m. and will take place in the Lerner 515 Student Engagement Suite.
+Event reviews are only offered on Tuesdays and Wednesdays from 2:00 PM - 4:00 PM and Thursdays from 10:30 AM to 12:30 PM.
+Event reviews will take place virtually.
 If you are not available during the offered times or have further questions, please contact email@example.com.

-An initial walk-through will take place during the event review for the group to become familiar with the theatre and support spaces, review the rules, expectations, protocols and cover any questions the group may have.
+An initial walkthrough can be scheduled with the Black Box Theatre manager if desired.
+This walkthrough will help the group to become familiar with the theatre and support spaces, review the rules, expectations, protocols and cover any questions the group may have.

 4. Final Reservation Status

 If and when all the steps are completed and scheduled the group will receive a confirmation email completing the reservation process, and guaranteeing the space for the group.
 If the steps, timeline, requirements, or process are not met for any reason the confirmed reservation will be cancelled, waitlisted, rescheduled or denied.

 UEM and the Black Box Theatre Manager will stay in communication with the Producer/Representative throughout the reservation period to ensure everything runs smoothly leading up to the event.